 - Are you acting according to your deepest values and the kind of person you want to be?

 2. Write a few sentences about how your description above is in keeping with your deepest values.

 3. Write a few sentences considering each of the following:

-How can what you learn make the world a better place and you a better person?
+- How can what you learned make the world a better place and you a better person?